-It is inevitable that you will feel anxiety, anger, shame, guilt, disappointment, and many other negative feelings at times. these feelings wake you up and tell you that you need to pay attention.
+It is inevitable that you will feel anxiety, anger, shame, guilt, disappointment, and many other negative feelings at times.
+These feelings wake you up and tell you that you need to pay attention.
 The problem with the Saboteurs is that they want to keep you feeling that way.
-They want to keep your hand on the stove, to keep feeling the anger, the guilt, the disappointment, anxiety.
+They want to keep your hand on the stove, to keep you feeling the anger, the guilt, the disappointment, and anxiety.
 Instead, we need to learn to shift to the Sage Mode soon after the pain gets our attention, shifting our feelings into positive territory.

 The Two Channels of Communication:

 What people say is a small part of what they’re actually communicating in any interaction.

 Chapter 9 – Work and Life Applications

 There are three key pillars required for sustainable personal and professional development: 1) Use a common operating system across multiple applications to ensure multiple payoffs and continuous practice.
 2) Expose and weaken the Saboteurs, who would otherwise negate any attempts at change.
 3) Build mental muscles, not just insight, requiring daily practice to build new neural pathways in the brain (new habits).